cmer/ultimate_turbo_modal-rails/README.md

 - Support for long, scrollable modals
 - Properly locks the background page when scrolling a long modal
 - Click outside the modal to dismiss
+- Option to whitelist CSS selectors that won't dismiss the modal when clicked outside the modal (ie: datepicker)
 - Keyboard control; ESC to dismiss
 - Automatic (or not) close button